 The site has wind speeds between 0 and 38 km/h, where the months of May to October are known to have the strongest winds.
 Wind can occur any time of the day and the most predominant wind directions for this area are N and NNW (Figure 5) (meteoblue, 2022).

-Figure 4 - Climate of the area
+Figure 4 - Climate of this area

-Figure 5 - Average windspeed and direction of the area
+Figure 5 - Average wind speed and direction of this area

 5.4 Soil, Geology and Topography